 Also, the campus is full of resources such as libraries or computer labs where students can access the technology required to complete course work.
 The bonus here is that while on-site, you can also take advantage of the office hours for your professor or teacher assistant.

 There is no right or wrong learning style.
 Any choice you make needs to be the right one for your particular learning style and needs.

-If you are planning on taking some professional development courses geared specifically for environmental professionals, then check out our online courses from ECO Canada.
+If you are planning on taking some professional development courses geared specifically for environmental professionals, then check out our online courses.
 This online training centre offers practical, targeted courses to help you build the skills that matter most to your environmental career.